 About the Author

 As a certified Holistic Health Coach (HHC), Karen Kipp, The Juice Goddess, enjoys a diverse career and is dedicated to empowering others in their unique wellness journeys via whole food, plant-based nutrition, juicing, and cleansing.
-She is the co-author of The Detox Dynamo Cleanse.
+She is the co-author of The Decadent Detox.

 For more than 20 years, she has been coaching and facilitating juice fasts, wellness retreats and cleansing programs, as well as fasting herself.
 As a former single mother, she understands the real-life schedule demands that many face.
 In that spirit, she strives to make optimal wellness attainable and accessible for everyone.
 Away from the juicer and her coaching practice, Karen loves her work as volunteer and board member for several nonprofits, as well as cooking, experimenting in the kitchen, gardening, loving on her huge extended family, and adventure travel.
 Join Karen on Facebook and Instagram.